 South London Attractions

-South London is the catch-all term employed for much of the area ‘sarf’ of the River Thames, a mystical zone where West End cabbies fear to tread and where the cool kids hang out at trendy Peckham and Brixton cocktail bars.
-It’s also where you’ll find fab London landmarks like the Crystal Palace Park dinosaurs, Brockwell Lido, and the fascinating Horniman Museum with its famously overstuffed walrus mascot.
+South London is the catch-all term employed for much of the area ‘sarf’ of the River Thames, a mystical zone where West End cabbies fear to tread, and where the cool kids hang out at trendy Peckham and Brixton cocktail bars.
+It’s also where you’ll find unmissable London landmarks like the Crystal Palace Park dinosaurs, Brockwell Lido, and the fascinating Horniman Museum with its famously overstuffed walrus mascot.
 Read on for our pick of the South London attractions you should go out of your way to see.

 Greenwich

-There are a great many attractions to tempt day trippers to ultra-hip Greenwich, the historic village that sits on a sharp bend of the Thames’s south bank.
-Chief among these are the Cutty Sark, Royal Museums and Royal Observatory, but there’s loads more to enjoy here.
-Shop the cute Greenwich Market (and sample some of the wonderful street food here while you’re at it); take in fine city views from Greenwich Park; and check out the latest contemporary art, fashion and photography from local artists at the NOW Gallery.
 But, most of all, don’t miss the chance to take a stroll beneath the Thames itself, via the awesome Greenwich Foot Tunnel.
-This marvel of early 20th-century engineering is 1,215 feet of cast-iron, concrete and white-glazed tiles, set 50 feet beneath the surface of the river.
+This marvel of early 20th-century engineering is 1,215 feet of cast-iron, concrete, and white-glazed tiles, set 50 feet beneath the surface of the river.
 Emerge at the southern tip of the Isle of Dogs for spellbinding views back across the Thames to the Royal Observatory.

 The Crystal Palace Park Dinosaurs

 Named for the huge glass structure that was relocated here from Hyde Park following the Great Exhibition in 1851 (but sadly now long gone), Crystal Palace Park is a typical Victorian pleasure garden that retains many of its playful original features and quirks.
-Case in point: the much-loved crumbling dinosaur sculptures that bask in and around the lake.
-What these beautiful beasts lack in realism they more than make up for in charm, with the high camp of the megalosaurus proving a particular highlight.
-Fill your boots with fun selfies then stroll the park’s curvaceous lanes, taking in replica sphinxes, haunted statues, a cool maze, and Crystal Palace Bowl, the legendary outdoor venue where Bob Marley played his last ever UK gig.

 Horniman Museum and Gardens